Trustee Policy

 III.
 General Operating Procedures

-The Library will be open a minimum of 34 weeks per week, with opening hours distributed to accommodate morning, afternoon, and evening use.
+The Library will be open a minimum of 34 hours per week, with opening hours distributed to accommodate morning, afternoon, and evening use.
 Library hours may be temporarily reduced due to emergency or community health concerns.
 The Library will be closed on Federal holidays.

 No overdue fines are charged.
 After 45 days overdue, library materials will be considered missing and patrons will be billed for the cost of the materials.
 Borrowing privileges are suspended for patrons with materials 30 or more days overdue, or with outstanding charges.